SoftFluent/CodeFluent-Entities-Documentation/addins/auto-documentation.md

 Build over your project and you’ll see that all your members have XML remarks on them!

 Moreover, in the Sandcastle Target Directory you specified, you’ll see a set of files allowing you to generate a .CHM file documenting the generated objet model.

+## Customizing XML Comments

+By default, the producer tries to be clever generates a sentence from the member name.
+For instance, a property named **EntityDisplayName** with just a getter will be decorated with a remark such as: ```Gets the display name of the entity.```.
+However a property named **Id** with both a getter and setter would have: ```Gets or sets the id.```.
+Finally, a method named LoadAll would have: "Loads all.".